GalindoD/CustomStockScreener/README.md

 # Overview
 The purpose of this repo is to build a Stock Screener for Good Companies that have good fundamentals, with a value investing approach.
 Then Valuating these companies and finding underpriced ones.
 Finally, using simple trading indicators to singnal when to enter a position.

+## Valuation ipynb
+This notebook calculates key metrics of a particular stock.
+It fetches information online and creates custom Datafrems to aid in the investing decisions.
+The four main information tables fetches are the Income Statement, Balance Sheet, Cash Flow Statement and the historic valuation metrics.
+Then, two tables are calculated and a suggested purchase price.

 ## The following serves as a guide and notes for the project:
 First: Get a list of good companies: (all the info for 10 years ideally, parameters from Rule 1 Investing and One up on Wall Street)
 The code should screen through all US stocks, and get a list of good companies based on key financial metrics: